DataKitchen/ngx-toolkit/projects/core/README.md

   }
 }
 ```
-At the moment the lifecycle hooks available are `OnInit`, `AfterContentInit` and `AfterViewInit`.
+At the moment, the lifecycle hooks available are `OnInit`, `AfterContentInit` and `AfterViewInit`.

 #### @PersistOnLocalStorage
-Annotate a property with `@PersistOnLocalStorage()` to have it hydrated from localStorage and to keep its value synch on the local storage.
+Annotate a property with `@PersistOnLocalStorage()` to have it hydrated from localStorage and to keep its value synced on the local storage.

 ```typescript
 import { CoreComponent } from '@datakitchen/ngx-toolkit';